 WASHINGTON, D.C – The District of Columbia has made virtually no progress improving a number of critical areas within the city’s child welfare system — including its support for youth aging out of the system, development of quality case plans for families, and delivery of vital services to children in foster care — according to a new independent monitoring report on the long-running, court-ordered reform effort spurred by the national advocacy organization Children’s Rights.

-Today’s report (PDF) also notes that despite the Child and Family Services Agency’s introduction of a sophisticated new child welfare information tracking system, the District still cannot accurately report on its performance for a significant number of benchmarks, such as whether health services are being delivered to children, whether Family Team Meetings are being conducted, and how training of staff and foster parents has been implemented.
+Today’s (PDF) also notes that despite the Child and Family Services Agency’s introduction of a sophisticated new child welfare information tracking system, the District still cannot accurately report on its performance for a significant number of benchmarks, such as whether health services are being delivered to children, whether Family Team Meetings are being conducted, and how training of staff and foster parents has been implemented.

 “Today’s report has made it clear that the District’s vulnerable children and families suffered as CFSA and city leaders stalled in their efforts to reform this still-fragile child welfare system,” said Sara Bartosz, senior staff attorney for Children’s Rights.
 “The new administration must commit to fulfilling the promises that have been made to the District’s abused and neglected children, and we will continue to hold CFSA accountable for implementing in full these court-ordered reforms.”